Gilford, New Hampshire

 Gilford is a town in Belknap County, New Hampshire, United States.
 The population was 7,699 at the 2020 census, up from 7,126 at the 2010 census.
 Situated on Lake Winnipesaukee, Gilford is home to Governors Island, Ellacoya State Beach, Belknap Mountain State Forest, Gunstock Mountain Resort, and the Bank of New Hampshire Pavilion, a seasonal outdoor concert venue.
 The lakeside village of Glendale lies within Gilford's borders.

 History

 Settled in 1778 and originally a part of Gilmanton, the town was first called Gunstock Parish.
 In 1812, Captain Lemuel B. Mason, who had fought in the 1781 Battle of Guilford Court House in North Carolina during the Revolutionary War and subsequently retired to Gunstock Parish, successfully proposed incorporation of a new town to be named Guilford after that battle.
 The name would later be contracted by clerical error.
 The original parish name is used by Gunstock Mountain and the ski resort located on it.

+Gilford was the destination of the first "snow train" from Boston in the 1930s.
+It also had New Hampshire’s first motorized ski lift, a gasoline-powered rope tow built in 1934 at what is now Gunstock Mountain Resort.